thomasabishop/eolas/Programming_Languages/Shell/Passing_arguments_and_options_to_Bash_scripts.md

   - shell
 ---

-# Passing arguments to scripts
+# Passing arguments and options to Bash scripts

 ## Relation between commands and programs

-Whenever we issue a command in bash we are really running an executable program that is associated with the command.
+Whenever we issue a command in bash we are running an executable program that the command token references.
 This is why when we create our own bash scripts we must run `chmod` to make them executable.
-When we issue a command like `./file.sh` we are running an executable program.
+When we issue a command like `./do_something.sh` we are running an executable program.

 When we run a program like `cd` or `npm` we don’t have to type `./cd.sh` or `./npm.sh`.
-This is because a reference to the program file is already in our `$PATH`.
+This is because a reference to the program file is already in our [`$PATH`](/Programming_Languages/Shell/The_PATH.md).

 In the case of `cd`, this is an in-built program and as such it will be sourced from a binary and we have a reference to the binary in path.
 In the case of `npm`, this is not an in-built program however in order to run it we must already have it in our `PATH`.